methylDragon/coding-notes/C++/02 C++ - Functions and File IO.md

 // Capture all variables in scope by value
 [=]

-// Capture all variables in scope by reference, with exclusions [=, &but_me_by_reference, &me_too]
+// Capture all variables in scope by value, but some by reference [=, &but_me_by_reference, &me_too]

 // Capture all variables in scope by reference
 [&]

-// Capture all variables in scope by reference, with exclusions [&, but_me_by_value, me_too]
+// Capture all variables in scope by reference, but some by value [&, but_me_by_value, me_too]

 // Capture the surrounding object